 Aid - Money from grants, scholarships, benefits, or loans used to pay the cost of college.

-Budget - the estimated total cost for an individual student to attend college (also referred to as the cost of attendance for one year or term).
-The budget includes billable expenses (such as tuition, fees, room, and board), as well as costs students may not have considered.
+Budget - The estimated total cost for an individual student to attend college (also referred to as the cost of attendance for one year or term).
+The budget includes billable expenses (such as tuition, fees, housing, and food), as well as costs students may not have considered.
 For instance, a student's budget includes the estimated cost of travel to Duke, an estimate for the cost of books, and an estimate for "miscellaneous" expenses that a student may incur while participating in campus activities or social events.

 Cost of Attendance - The sum of all the estimated costs to attend college (sometimes also called a student budget).
-The cost of attendance includes billable expenses (such as tuition, fees, room, and board), as well as costs students may not have considered.
-For instance, a student's total cost of attendance includes the estimated cost of travel to Duke, an estimate for the cost of books, and an estimate for "miscellenaeous" expenses a student may incur while participating in campus activities or academic activities.
+The cost of attendance includes billable expenses (such as tuition, fees, housing, and food), as well as costs students may not have considered.
+For instance, a student's total cost of attendance includes the estimated cost of travel to Duke, an estimate for the cost of books, and an estimate for "miscellaneous" expenses a student may incur while participating in campus activities or academic activities.

-CSS Profile - The College Scholarship Service Profile is the application Duke uses to determine a student's eligibility for institutional aid.
+CSS Profile - The College Scholarship Service Profile is the application Duke uses to determine a student's eligibility for institutional aid (i.e., grant money from Duke).
 The CSS Profile is distributed by the College Board and can be completed online.
 U.S. citizens and permanent residents who wish to be considered for both institutional and federal aid will need to complete both the CSS Profile and the Free Application for Federal Student Aid (FAFSA).
 Students who do not wish to be considered for institutional aid and are only seeking federal aid may complete only the FAFSA.

 FAFSA - The FAFSA (Free Application for Federal Student Aid) is the application for financial assistance from the federal government.
 In many states, the FAFSA is also used to determine eligibility for state aid.
-While the FAFSA is the only application as student must complete to receive federal aid, students who would like to be considered for institutional aid should also complete the CSS Profile.
+While the FAFSA is the only application as student must complete to receive federal aid, students who would like to be considered for institutional aid (i.e., grant money from Duke) should also complete the CSS Profile.

 Grants - Money used to pay for college that does not have to be repaid.

 Independent Student - Federal regulations require that all students under the age of 24 be considered a dependent of the parent for the purposes of financial aid.
 Only when a student has been declared a ward of the court, has been in foster care after the age of 13, is considered an unaccompanied (homeless) youth, or has experienced other similar circumstances may a student be considered independent.
-Students who believe they may qualify under one of the above exceptions should contact the Office of Financial Aid directly for additional information.
+Students who believe they may qualify under one of the above exceptions should contact our office directly for additional information.

 Loans - Aid that must be repaid, either during a student's time at Duke or after graduation.
 Both federal and private loans may be available to assist with the cost of Duke.
 To find out more about your options, visit our loans page.